23 Interesting Facts About South Sudan

 A map of South Sudan showing Sudan to its north (Shutterstock)

-9. This had followed a previous civil war that had been fought in Sudan from 1955 to 1972 between a guerrilla movement and the Sudanese government.
+8. This followed a previous civil war that had been fought in Sudan from 1955 to 1972 between a guerrilla movement and the Sudanese government.

-11. South Sudan’s flag consists of horizontal black, red and green stripes, separated by two white lines.
-The thick stripes represent the (black) people, their (red) blood and the fertile (green) land.
-White is for peace.
-The blue triangle symbolises the River Nile and the yellow star represents unity of the states of Southern Sudan.
+10. South Sudan’s flag consists of horizontal black, red and green stripes, separated by two white lines.
+The blue triangle symbolizes the River Nile and the yellow star represents unity of the states of Southern Sudan.

 South Sudan's flag

-12. South Sudan is the poorest countries in the world, with a GDP per capita PPP of just $954 USD.
+11. South Sudan is one of the poorest countries in the world, with a GDP per capita PPP of just $954 USD.
 In 2025, it ranked last among 193 countries on the Human Development Index (HDI).

-13. With with hundreds of language groups, South Sudan is one of Africa’s most linguistically diverse countries.
+12. With hundreds of language groups, South Sudan is one of Africa’s most linguistically diverse countries.

 Migrating animals in Boma National Park